Onur Cavit Biriz

-Onur Cavit Biriz (born 16 October 1998) is a Turkish windsurfer, who specialized in the RS:X class.
+Onur Cavit Biriz (born 16 October 1998) is a Turkish windsurfer, who currently competes in IQFoil class.
 He is a student at Izmir University of Economics.
 He is an alumnus of Cağaloğlu Anadolu Lisesi.

+Biriz competed as the youngest sailor at the 2016 Summer Olympics.
+He took the 35th place at the 2016 Summer Olympics and the 20th place at the 2020 Summer Olympics.

+Biriz won the silver medal at the 2023 French Olimpic Week in Hyeres, and the silver medal at the 2023 IQFoil International Games in Torbole.

-Biriz became champion in the Techno 293 class of 2013 Atatürk Cup Turkish Windsurf Championship held in Istanbul.
+In his early years, Biriz became champion in the Techno 293 class of 2013 Atatürk Cup Turkish Windsurf Championship held in Istanbul.
 He took first place in RS:X Youth Turkish Championship in 2014.

-Biriz had the 13th place in 2015 ISAF Youth RS:X World Championship held in Malaysia.
+Biriz had 13th place in 2015 ISAF Youth RS:X World Championship held in Malaysia.

-He earned a quota spot at the 2016 Summer Olympics and competed as the youngest sailor.